About Us | Gethsemane Cemetery and Memorial Gardens

 From trying to make sure you honor the deceased in the best way possible and taking care to stay in budget, not to manage dealing with grief, it can be hard to find the right cremation urn.
 Finding the perfect cremation urn for use at home or in a cemetery in Charlotte, NC after a loved one’s cremation can be overwhelming, but not if you use the following tips.
 They can go a long way to help you find the right cremation urn for your lost loved one:

 1. Put the Deceased First – Not everyone will have a specific plan laid out for after their death but be sure to do exactly what your lost loved one laid out if he or she did so.
 If there is no plan in place, use your best judgement as to what he or she would have wanted.
 Was the deceased a big gardener, or a fan of protecting the environment?
-If so, you might want to consider an eco-friendly or garden urn.
+If so, you might want to consider a garden urn.
 Was your lost loved one a big golfer?
 Look into golf-themed urns for a fun twist.

 2. Think About Urn Use– There are different kinds of urns for different uses.
 For example, if you’re going to scatter the ashes, you can get a scattering urn.
 Or if you are going to cast the ashes from an airplane, you need a special airline safe urn.
 If the urn is going to be displayed outside, you need to be sure you get an outdoor safe urn.